 These are perfect excuses for not attending the big dinner party, and, in two of three cases, they added the courteous line: “Please accept my apologies.”

 Not so much in Matthew’s account.
-People on the A-list, those originally invited did not deserve to come; and then, the man who did attend but not properly dressed was “reduced to silence.”
+People on the A-list, those initially invited did not deserve to come; and then, the man who did attend but not correctly dressed was “reduced to silence.”

 Here are two possible considerations.